saigkill/latex_curriculum_vitae-dotnet/README.md

 The installation is very easy.

-    Download the nuget package or the exe
+    Download the exe
+    Move it to eg Documents or Desktop
     Doubleclick on it